How To Buy Your First Home

 You should be talking to several different real estate agents to get a good sense of the housing market you intend to buy in.

-Most banks now require a professional valuation before they’ll confirm borrowing for the purchase.
-Even if they didn’t, the valuation might cost $600 - $1000, which is a reasonably small sum for the peace of mind of knowing you’re not overpaying for a property which may cost a million dollars, or more!
+Even if this wasn’t the case, the valuation cost of $600 - $1,000 is a reasonably small sum for the peace of mind of knowing you’re not overpaying for a property which may cost a million dollars, or more!

 Others